ReSpeak/rust-ts3plugin/README.md

 TS3Plugin API
 =============
-The documentation can be found [here on GitHub-Pages](https://flakebi.github.io/rust-ts3plugin/doc/ts3plugin/).
+The documentation can be found [on GitHub-Pages](https://flakebi.github.io/rust-ts3plugin/doc/ts3plugin/).

 Usage
 -----